 Micellar cleansing waters, such as Synergie Skin Micellution, effectively remove traces of makeup, oil build-up and impurities without stripping the skin.
 There’s no need to rinse, making it the perfect on-the-go cleanser.

 Powder cleansers are an emerging trend that originated from Japan.
 They are simply a powder concentrate that requires the addition of water to create a cleansing foam.
-Powder cleansers, such as Synergie Skin Cleansing Dust, have the benefit of a longer shelf life and are very convenient for travelling as there are no leakage risks or carry-on liquids.
-Our Cleansing Dust has been formulated without any fragrance or added colours, making it ideal for the most sensitive of skin.
+Powder cleansers, such as Synergie Skin Cleansing Dust, have the benefit of a longer shelf life and are very convenient for travelling as there are no leakage risks or carry-on concerns.
+Cleansing Dust has been formulated without any fragrance or added colours, making it ideal for sensitive of skin.

 Exfoliation is a necessary element of all skincare routines.
 I do not believe that adding a chemical exfoliating agent such as lactic or salicylic acid to a cleanser will be as effective.
 Acid exfoliants require a period of time to remove dead skin cells and these ingredients should be only be included in products which remain on the skin surface for a longer period.

 Physical exfoliants, however are a better choice for rinse off products, provided the particles are non-irritating and are suited to a skin type.
 Corundum crystals, found in Synergie Skin MediScrub are an excellent choice for most skin types.
-Rice powder exfoliation, however, is a better choice for those with more sensitive skin, which we include in Synergie Skin Cleansing Dust.
+Rice powder exfoliation, however, is a better choice for those with more sensitive skin, (find it in Cleansing Dust).

 Microbeads may be microscopic, but they are causing a stir in the beauty industry and creating serious problems for our aquatic environment.
 Commonly added to facial cleansers, these tiny plastic beads serve no benefit to the skin and are used as cheap alternatives to effective mineral and plant based exfoliants.
 Click here to read more on me discussing Microbeads.